snehabhat0203/POCWithNetworkLib/README.md

-# NetworkLibPOC
+# POC with NetworkLib
-Android app poc for building a library for making api calls and using Ktor
+Android app poc for building an app using a locally build library for making api calls and using Ktor